rticommunity/rticonnextdds-qos-diff/README.md

 # Diff all profiles in QOS_FILE against the same file in a previous Git COMMIT
 python3 qos_diff.py --qos_file <QOS_FILE> --commit <COMMIT>

-# Diff PROFILE in QOS_FILE against the same file in a previous Git COMMIT
+# Diff PROFILE in QOS_FILE against the same profile in a previous Git COMMIT
 python3 qos_diff.py --qos_file <QOS_FILE> --commit <COMMIT> --profile <PROFILE>

 # Diff NEW_PROFILE in QOS_FILE against PROFILE in a previous Git COMMIT